Zylashro/data-index-project/README.md

 The user is able to open up a filter menu which allows them to narrow down the list by either the enemies attack or level type.

 On the page, there is also a more info icon that when clicked will take the user to that enemies more info page.
+The same result happens if the enemy portrait is clicked.

 The index is limited to display only ten records from the database at a time with pagination links at the bottom to display another ten.

-### More Info <Enemy>:
+### More Info Enemy:

 A page which displays the information for the specific enemy from the Enemy Index in a different formatting along with additional information such as the description of the enemy, and a list showcasing every episode and stage they appear in along with the how many there are in said stage.